The Best Fluffy Pancakes recipe you will fall in love with. Full of tips and tricks to help you make the best pancakes.

 Spot Nutrient Gaps With a Simple Health Checklist

 Want a quick way to spot where your dog’s diet might be falling short?
 Use a concise health checklist you can run through monthly: body condition score, coat and skin quality, stool consistency, energy levels, and any recurring infections.
-That checklist helps you spotlight essential nutrients like protein, omega-3s, calcium, and vitamin D by linking symptoms to likely shortfalls.
-You’ll avoid common preventative care mistakes — like assuming a shiny coat rules out fatty acid needs or skipping fecal checks — by documenting changes and sharing them with your vet.
-Track food brand, treats, and supplements so you can spot correlations.
+That checklist helps you spotlight essential nutrients like protein, omega-3s, calcium, and vitamin D a shiny coat rules out fatty acid needs or skipping fecal checks — can spot correlations.
 If you notice weight loss, dull hair, or frequent limpness, flag those for immediate review.
 This practical, evidence-based routine brings you into a community of attentive owners: you’re not overreacting, you’re monitoring thoughtfully.
 Regular, simple checks let you prevent small gaps from becoming bigger problems.

 Choose Supplements Based on Life Stage and Medical Needs